gnut-neygun/tonic-axum-sqlx/README.md

 We provide different tasks:

 - `cargo make doc` : Generate documentation from code and open it in a browser
-- `cargo make build` : Re-generate code with buf, rebuild the web grpc interface, format build the rust code
+- `cargo make build` : Re-generate code with buf, rebuild the web grpc interface, lint and format build the rust code
 - `cargo make generate`: Re-generate code using Buf CLI
 - `cargo make format`: We use rustfmt to format rust code
+- `cargo make lint`: Lint all target with Clippy

 Refer to *Makefile.toml* to see all the available tasks

+## Formatting and clippy

+Rust provides a standard formatting tool (Rustfmt) and linting tool (Clippy) out of the box.
+Make sure to configure your IDE to use those instead of the default one.

 ## Misc